survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ```

 That `[name]` placeholder uses the name of the entry where the CSS is referred.
 Placeholders and hashing are discussed in detail in the _Adding Hashes to Filenames_ chapter.

+T> `sideEffects: true` is needed if you distribute your code as a package and want to use _Tree Shaking_ against it.
+In most use cases, you don't have to worry about setting the flag.

 T> If you wanted to output the resulting file to a specific directory, you could do it by passing a path.
 Example: `filename: "styles/[name].css"`.